Free-Macrame-Patterns.com Logo

 Fourth Knot

-Step 14: Take the end that's now on the left (RED), and direct it under - over the two segments just below it, also on the left.
+Step 14: Move the end now on the left, which is marked in red, under - over the two segments just below it, also on the left.

-Take the other end (blue) and direct it over - under the two segments below it, on the right.
+Move the end now on the right, which is marked in blue, over - under the two segments below it, on the right.

 Tighten

-Step 15: Tighten the Ring of Coins gradually, removing the slack from the knots in the order they were made.
+Step 15: Tighten the Ring of Coins slowly and carefully, removing the slack from the knots.

 Leave some space, so you can see the overall design clearly.